WalternativE/Grakn.Net/README.md

 On MacOS or Linux you'll need a recent Mono version (>= 5.0 should be fine).

-Regardless of your operating system make sure that you have the dotnet sdk (including the dotnet cli) installed (version >= 2 should be ok).
+Regardless of your operating system make sure that you have the dotnet sdk (including the dotnet cli) installed (version >= 2.1 should be ok).

+For building the project make sure that you have the `fake-cli` dotnet tool installed.
+If you don't already have it on your machine execute `dotnet tool install fake-cli -g --version=5.*`.

 ## Building/Developing

-To restore the dependencies and build the projects execute either `.\build.cmd` or `./build.sh`.
+To restore the dependencies and build the projects execute `fake run build.fsx`.

 If you work on Windows Visual Studio 2017 is currently supported.
 The prefered development environment is Visual Studio Code with the Ionide and Omnisharp plugins installed.